FAMOUS UTTERANCES, BONS MOTS

 Power tends to corrupt, and absolute power corrupts absolutely.
 Lord Acton

-If we are discussing horses it would seem out of place to mix in donkeys and proceed to discuss them all together.
-Norman Totten
+If we were discussing horses it would seem out of place to mix in donkeys and proceed to discuss them all together.
+Norman Totten, "Epigraphic research in America"

 The French are logical people, which is one reason the English dislike them so intensely.
 The other is that they own France, a country which we have always judged to be much too good for them.
 Robert Morley

 No man is an island, Entire of itself.
 Each is a piece of the continent, A part of the main.
 Each man's death diminishes me, For I am involved in Mankind.
 Therefore, send not to know For whom the bell tolls.
 It tolls for thee.
-John Donne
+John Donne, Devotions Upon Emergent Occasions

 Facts do not cease to exist because they are ignored.
 Aldous Huxley